John Fawcett (theologian): Early years

 Fawcett was born on 6 January 1739 in Lidget Green, Bradford.
 In 1762, Fawcett joined the Methodists, but three years later, he united with the Baptist Church and became pastor of Wainsgate Baptist Church in Hebden Bridge, West Yorkshire, England.

+In 1769, he co-founded the Heptonstall Book Society; he later co-founded Brearly Hall academy to be used to train Particular Baptist preachers.

-Tie That Binds
+"Tie That Binds"

-Fawcett served for seven years, despite a small income and a growing family.
+Fawcett served at Hebden Bridge for seven years, despite a small income and a growing family.
 When he received a call in 1772 to the large and influential Carter's Lane Baptist Church in London he planned to accept the call.
 But at the last minute he changed his mind, and remained at Wainsgate where his salary was £25 a year.
-To commemorate this event, in 1782 he wrote the words to his "Blest Be the Tie that Binds" hymn, his most famous hymn by far.
+To commemorate this event, in 1782 he wrote the words to his hymn "Blest Be the Tie that Binds", his most famous hymn by far.

+Later life, and death

-In 1777 a new chapel was built for him at Hebden Bridge, and about the same time he opened a school at Brearley Hall, his place of residence.
-In 1793 he was invited to become President of the Baptist Academy at Bristol, but declined.
-In 1811 he received a Doctor of Divinity from America.
+In 1777, a new chapel was built for him at Hebden Bridge, and about the same time he opened a school at Brearley Hall, his place of residence.
+In 1793, he was invited to become president of the Baptist Academy at Bristol, but declined.
+In 1811, he received a Doctor of Divinity degree from America.

 Fawcett died in 1817 at the age of 78.